heheleo/algo25/content/Unit 4/Artificial Intelligence/Machine Learning/ML algorithms/Support Vector Machine.md

-(also known as SVM) a [[Types of Machine Learning|supervised]] machine learning algorithm used for classification and regression tasks.
+(also known as SVM) a [[Training with Data (Types of machine learning)#Supervised Machine Learning|supervised]] machine learning algorithm used for classification and regression tasks.
 It is a margin-maximising [[Linear classifier|linear classifier]].
 It tries to find the best boundary that separates different classes in the data.

 ## Principle